 Whilst being on the OptiComm network means you will likely have that sweet, sweet FTTP, the downside to OptiComm is that its footprint is much smaller than nbn™’s.

 Typically, you’ll find OptiComm in new or recently developed housing estates/communities, while nbn™ is available to most Australian premises.
-So far, OptiComm has passed over 120,000 premises across Australia.

 What is the OptiComm Network Status in My Area?